AnujKarnik1995/ME433_Advanced-Mechatronics/README.md

 8. n-Scope portable oscilloscope.

 ### File structure details:
-Every sub-directory has its own 'main' function.
+Every sub-directory has its own README and 'main' function.<br>
+Refer to those for more information.<br>

 ├── HW1 --> Basic setup with voltage regulator and getting the LED to blink.<br>
 ├── HW2 --> Adding the SPI based DAC.
 Generating a triangle and a sine wave .<br>
 ├── HW3 --> Adding the I2C based I/O expander.<br>